angelovangel/nxf-fastqc/README.md

 For Nanopore reads, add `-profile ont` to the command.

-The pipeline executes [fastp](https://github.com/OpenGene/fastp), saves the filtered files in `results-fastp/fastp_trimmed`, and generates a [MultiQC](https://multiqc.info/) report.
-Some more detailed statistics are provided in an additional html report, using the [faster](https://github.com/angelovangel/faster) and [fastkmers](https://github.com/angelovangel/fastkmers) programs.
+The pipeline executes [fastp](https://github.com/OpenGene/fastp), saves the filtered files in `results-fastp/fastp_trimmed`, and generates a [MultiQC](https://multiqc.info/) report ([example](https://angelovangel.github.io/nxf-fastqc/multiqc_report.html)).
+Some more detailed statistics are provided in an additional html report, using the [faster](https://github.com/angelovangel/faster) and [fastkmers](https://github.com/angelovangel/fastkmers) programs ([example](https://angelovangel.github.io/nxf-fastqc/fastq-stats-report.html)).

 For all available options, try